In case you missed Part 1 of creative real estate investing, here is the link.

 Lease Options—This is a more advanced strategy and involves the use of options and lease agreements.
 An option in real estate is just like an option in stocks.
 It gives you the right to buy a property at a certain price within a specific time-frame.
-Options are secured by collateral, usually a small dollar figure.
+Options are secured by surety bonds.
 If you fail to execute the option during option time frame, your contract expires and the owner would keep your fee.
 A lease agreement is just a rental agreement on the property,

 To make the lease option work, you must find suitable properties to lease option.
 These types of properties include landlords who don’t want to be landlords anymore and people who are moving for whatever reason and don’t necessarily need the money now.
 It’s ok to find properties that have mortgages in place, as long as the property isn’t upside down at this point.

 Here’s the strategy for lease options in steps:

 - Find a suitable property and owner and don’t forget to find a real estate agent that can help you our with the process.